klips-project/rabbitmq-worker/README.md

 ## Creatig a new worker
 Please make use of the templateWorker.js as seen in the exisiting workers.

-That way you only need to implement you custom handler function.
+That way you only need to implement your custom handler function.

 Make sure to put your responses into the "outputs" of the current worker job.